 internal Business Applications Guidance

-This document provides guidance on procuring standard business applications to replace N3 overlays and is aimed at health and social care organisations moving to HSCN from N3.
+This document provides guidance on procuring standard business applications and is aimed at health and social care organisations using HSCN.

-This document provides an overview of the Domain Name System on HSCN and the Transition Network, and the Domain Name System change request process.
+This document provides an overview of the domain name system on HSCN and the domain name system change request process.

 internal HSCN Quality of Service overview